-The simple syntax of Python emphasizes readability and enforces good programming style, such as indenting and the importance of naming conventions.
-You can express concepts in far fewer lines of code and focus more on the logic and algorithm.
+The simple syntax of Python emphasizes readability and enforces a good programming style, such as indenting and the importance of naming conventions.
+You can express concepts in far fewer lines of code and focus more on logic and algorithm.

 So, if you are a beginner who doesn’t know anything about programming, Python is the easiest language to start.
 It can be used as a stepping stone into other frameworks and technologies.

 Python is the most in-demand programming language in the world right now.
 According to the TIOBE Programming Community Index (It is an indicator of the popularity of programming languages), Python has reached its highest rating ever this month.

 On its current trajectory, TIOBE noted, Python could leapfrog Java and C in the next three or four years to become the most popular language of the index.
 According to them, Java is still the popular programming language in the world (by the time I’m writing this article).
 Python offers ease of use that Java and C do not and is attracting a lot of newcomers.